Asian Languages and Cultures Major

 3 courses in the same language at the third-year level OR 3 courses in an additional Asian language at the first-year level or higher

 |Humanities Courses (9 units): 200- and 300-level ASIAN_LC courses|

 |6 ASIAN_LC courses selected in consultation with the director of undergraduate studies to represent an area of focus (China, Japan, Korea, South Asia or comparative), of which:|

 At least 3 must be at the 300-level

 At most 2 may be relevant courses from outside the department selected from the list of pre-approved courses or in consultation with the director of undergraduate studies

 |2 ASIAN_LC courses from outside the area of focus, selected in consultation with the director of undergraduate studies|

 |1 Senior Seminar (ASIAN_LC 397-0)|

 Honors in Asian Languages and Cultures

-Majors with a strong academic record (a GPA of 3.5 both in the major and overall) and interest in writing an honors thesis should contact the director of undergraduate studies in spring of junior year.
+Majors with a strong academic record (a GPA of 3.5 both in the major and overall) and interest in writing an honors thesis are encouraged to contact the director of undergraduate studies in the spring of their junior year.
 Students who are approved to write an honors thesis must take two quarters of ASIAN_LC 399-0 Independent Study in addition to the 15 courses required for the major.
 For more information, please contact the director of undergraduate studies, review the department's website, and see Honors in the Major.